juve/rvgahp/README.md

 On your submit host:

-1. In your condor_config set:
+1. In your condor_config.local set:

     ```
     REMOTE_GAHP = /path/to/rvgahp_proxy
     ```
+1. (Optional) In your condor_config.local set a throttle for the maximum number of submitted jobs.
+You can set it for all resources using the batch GAHP:

+    ```
+    GRIDMANAGER_MAX_SUBMITTED_JOBS_PER_RESOURCE_BATCH = 2
+    ```

+   Or you can set it for a specific resource:

+    ```
+    # /tmp/user.hpcc.sock is the name of the UNIX socket in the diagram
+    # above.
+It should match the grid_resource from the job and the argument
+    # for the rvgahp_helper in the ssh command below.
+    GRIDMANAGER_MAX_SUBMITTED_JOBS_PER_RESOURCE = 2, /tmp/user.hpcc.sock
+    ```

 On the remote resource:

-1. Make sure the batch_gahp/glite/blahp is installed and configured correctly
+1. Make sure the batch_gahp/glite/blahp is installed and configured correctly.
+   This can be tricky to get right, so ask
+   [Pegasus Support](http://pegasus.isi.edu/support) for help if you have problems.
 1. Create $HOME/.rvgahp
 1. Create a $HOME/.rvgahp/condor_config.rvgahp
 1. In condor_config.rvgahp set: